Salvatoredegennaro/Book-App/README.md

-a full-stack codebase using graphql
+A full-stack codebase using graphql